I7-Examples/Zork/docs/source.txt

     move the magic boat to River5;
     try looking instead;
   end if;
+  else if the player is in the basket;
+     if the braided wire is attached to a nonrope thing (called the tied object), now the braided wire is not attached to the tied object; if the basket is in Narrow Ledge begin;
+      move the basket to Volcano Near Small Ledge;
+      try looking instead;
+    else if the basket is in Wide Ledge;
+      move the basket to Volcano Near WideLedge;
+      try looking instead;
+    end if;
   end if;
   say "You can't launch from here." instead.
 Deflating is an action applying to one thing.
 Understand "deflate [something]" as deflating.